CogSciUOS/asparagus/report/README.md

  <br/>

 Chapters
-* This folder contains the chapters of the final version of the report.
+* This folder contains the chapters.tex of the final version of the report.
   <br/>
   <br/>